liuk5546/English-Learner/tpo/reading/tpo7-2.md

 monolithic
 > 整体的

-The source of Roman obsession with unity and cohesion may well have lain in the pattern of Rome's early development.
+The source of Roman `obsession` with unity and cohesion may well have `lain in` the pattern of Rome's early development.
 Whereas Greece had grown from scores of scattered cities, Rome grew from one single organism.
 While the Greek world had expanded along the Mediterranean seas lanes, the Roman world was assembled by territorial conquest.
 Of course, the contrast is not quite so stark: in Alexander the Great the Greeks had found the greatest territorial conqueror of all time; and the Romans, once they moved outside Italy, did not fail to learn the lessons of sea power.
 Yet the essential difference is undeniable.
-The key to the Greek world lay in its high-powered ships; the key to Roman power lay in its marching legions.
+The key to the Greek world `lay in` its high-powered ships; the key to Roman power lay in its marching `legions`.
 The Greeks were wedded to the sea; the Romans, to the land.
 The Greek was a sailor at heart; the Roman, a landsman.
+罗马早期的发展模式导致它团结统一
+> legion
+> 军团

 Certainly, in trying to explain the Roman phenomenon, one would have to place great emphasis on this almost instinct for the territorial imperative.
 Roman priorities lay in the organization, exploitation, and defense of their territory.
 In all probability it was the fertile plain of Latium, where the Latins who founded Rome originated, that created the habits and skills of landed settlement, landed property, landed economy, landed administration, and a land-based society.
 From this arose the Roman genius for military organization and orderly government.
 In turn, a deep attachment to the land, and to the stability which rural life engenders, fostered the Roman virtues: gravitas, a sense of responsibility, pietas, a sense of devotion to family and country, and iustitia, a sense of the natural order.